VedantSharma11/OneCode/README.md

 Note: Make sure to run `npm install` to install all the required dependencies. 📦⚙️

-## Contributing 🤝

-Contributions to CodeOne are welcome!
-If you find any issues or have suggestions for improvements, please open an issue on the GitHub repository.
-Feel free to submit pull requests with proposed changes as well. 🙌🔧

 ## Authors ✍️

 The following individuals have contributed to the development of CodeOne: